scottmillers/Terraform/aws/catalyst8000v/README.md

 The prototype effort will deliver the following artifacts:
   - Design document that describes the architecture and configuration settings required for the Cisco Catalyst 8000V SD-WAN software
-  - Report with data that compares the prototype performance and network optimizations to the current network performance and optimizations
+  - Report with data that compares the prototype performance to the current network performance and bandwidth optimizations
   - Infrastructure as Code, or [Terraform](https://www.terraform.io/) scripts, to build and destroy the AWS infrastructure
   - Configuration as Code, in [Ansible](https://www.ansible.com/), to configure anything on the EC2 instances including but not limited to the Cisco Catalyst Edge software